If you want to be on the program, the email address, lrushbow at EIBnet.com.

 It's all designed to make us feel comfortable.

-It's all designed to make us less anxious about our financial future, because of course the regime is looking out for us.
+It's all designed to make us less anxious about our financial future because, of course, the regime is looking out for us.

-Bill O'Reilly's looking out for us.
+It's looking out for us.

 The regime is not.